IBM-Cloud/sql-query-clients/docs/source/sql_query.rst

 A :class:`.SQLQuery` class is also a :class:`.COSClient` class, and a :class:`.SQLMagic` class.

-It adds all APIs for SQL interaction with data on COS.

-1. like ``ibmcloudsql.SQLQuery`` class for certain APIs, with extended arguments to provide a richer set of functionalities and better handling of queries.
-It is important to know that class SQLQuery does not aim to implement all APIs exposed in ibmcloudsql.SQLQuery, only the common ones are implemented there directly.
-So for those that are not implemented, we can use such APIs via its :py:attr:`.engine`

 .. code-block:: python

     sqlClient = SQLQuery(....)
-    sqlClient.engine.[ibmcloudsql-API]

 1. :py:class:`.SQLQuery` (...): instantiate with initial settings